thebrettd/freecell/README.md

 freecell
 ========

-Freecell solver implemented in Java using TDD approach
+FreeCell solver implemented in Java using TDD approach